Davide Nicola

-Davide Nicola (born 5 March 1973) is an Italian professional football manager and former player, currently in charge of club Cremonese.
+Davide Nicola (born 5 March 1973) is an Italian professional football manager and former player.

 Club career

 Nicola was born in Luserna San Giovanni.

 During his time with Genoa, he was noted for kissing a policewoman on the sideline after a goal.
 He also helped the club to lift the 1996 Anglo-Italian Cup.

 In the Serie B 2005–06 playoffs, he scored a goal that gained Torino promotion to Serie A. In the 2006–07 Serie B season, his good performances for Spezia in the last few games contributed to Spezia avoiding relegation.

 He only played in the Serie A for one season in the 2004–05 season (15 games for Siena).

 Managerial career

 In July 2010, Nicola retired from playing for Lumezzane in order to replace the outgoing head coach Leonardo Menichini.
 On 28 June 2011, his contract was renewed.